catenax-ng/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ### IRS API

-==TODO:This Chapter needs rework Statement is wrong==

-The IRS-DV accesses the Catena-X network via the EDC consumer connector (Keycloak).
-System are using RESTful calls over HTTP(S).
-Where central authentication is required, a common Keycloak instance is used.
-We are only using "GET" protocol from API.
+The IRS-DV accesses the IRS API by using RESTful calls over HTTP(S).
+Authentication is handled by Keycloak.

 ## Credentials